X1Aaron/ansible/README.md

 **SSH Keys vs Passwords:**
 - SSH keys: No password needed for SSH access (recommended)
-- Passwords: Optional, useful for console login or sudo
+- Passwords: Optional, useful for console login or sudo (if not using passwordless sudo)
 - **No password = Account locked** (password authentication disabled)

 **Generate Password Hash:**